dotnet/aspnetcore/specs/HubProtocol.md

 **NOTE**: `Invocation ID`s are arbitrarily chosen by the Caller and the Callee is expected to use the same string in all response messages.
 Callees may establish reasonable limits on `Invocation ID` lengths and terminate the connection when an `Invocation ID` that is too long is received.

+## Message Headers

+All messages, except the `Ping` message, can carry additional headers.
+Headers are transmitted as a dictionary with string keys and string values.
+Clients and servers should disregard headers they do not understand.
+Since there are no headers defined in this spec, a client or server is never expected to interpret headers.
+However, clients and servers are expected to be able to process messages containing headers and disregard the headers.

 ## Non-Blocking Invocations

 Invocations can be sent without an `Invocation ID` value.
 This indicates that the invocation is "non-blocking", and thus the caller does not expect a response.
 When a Callee receives an invocation without an `Invocation ID` value, it **must not** send any response to that invocation.